Division 2 no longer handles Behavioral Health Court matters.

 - Connect participants to mental health treatment and community support servivces

-- Improve participants' quality of life
+- Help improve participants' quality of life

 - Increase public safety